AngusJohnson/Clipper2/README.md

 Much of the code has been rewritten.
 Major changes include:
 <ul>
   <li>both integer and floating point coordinates are now supported.
-The Library still performs all clipping operations using integer coordinates (to preserve numerical robustness), but floating point - integer coversions are now managed internally.
+The Library still performs all clipping operations using integer coordinates (to preserve numerical robustness), but floating point - integer conversions are now managed internally.
   <li>there's much simpler and more efficient removal of spikes and micro-self-intersections from clipping solutions.
-  <li>and there's a modest improvement in performance too
+  <li>and there's a modest improvement in performance too (see chart below)
 </ul>

 More details can be found in the Docs folder.